 Follow the guidelines of SMC 17H.010.050 to determine minimum dimensions required for right of way for new development.
-Rehabilitation work will often seek a balance of uses due to limited available space.
+Preservation and reconstruction work will often seek a balance of uses due to limited available space.
 Such balance should be determined based on land use context and right of way available.